 - Optimized Apache and server configurations to significantly improve performance.

-- Contributing to and enhancing content at Star Tribune.
+- Contributed to and enhanced content at Star Tribune.

 - Analysis, coding, and reporting at WNYC.

 - Designed, coded, or wrote articles on MinnPost.

 - Articles written for Source (Open News) on keeping costs down on news apps, the Legislature Tracker, as well as Simple Map and Tulip.